credit card news

 Dining out isn’t a new phenomenon, but more consumers than ever are taking their entertainment budgets and spending on memorable experiences rather than purchasing items that sit on a shelf and collect dust.
 Eating out, and experiencing new food and atmospheres, plays into that idea more than any other social possibility.

 Food is something we all need and love.
 It creates emotional ties and brings us closer.
-As spending on food and dining increases, so does the appeal for a card like Capital One® Savor® Cash Rewards Credit Card.
-With a generous 3% cash back option for restaurant spending, as well as 2% cash back on groceries and 1% on all other charges, the card can work for you as rainy-day savings or a fund you put aside for a large purchase.
+As spending on food and dining increases, so does the appeal for a card like Capital One® Savor® Rewards Credit Card.
+With a generous 4% cash back option for restaurant spending and select entertainment purchases, as well as 2% cash back on groceries and 1% on all other charges, the card can work for you as rainy-day savings or a fund you put aside for a large purchase.
 Either way, it’s money you’re earning for purchases you’re already making.